Frequently Asked Questions

 How can I schedule an appointment with a career counselor?

-The College of Health and Human Sciences Career Development Team will continue to provide career counseling support and services to you remotely including assistance with a resume, cover letter and personal statement writing; job/internship searching; graduate school exploration and application; career exploration, and more.
-Please go to our Career Service webpage to make an appointment.
+The College of Health and Human Sciences Career Development Manager will continue to provide career counseling support and services to you remotely including assistance with a resume, cover letter and personal statement writing; job/internship searching; graduate school exploration and application; career exploration, and more.
+Please go to our Career Services webpage to make an appointment.